More than once in my life, I’ve been told I’m a sensitive person. And I don’t disagree with that assessment.

 Though for a long time I did what I could to stop my sensitivity being a problem.
 I was conscious of it, and I downplayed it.
 I thought it was bad to let a negative trait like sensitivity affect other people negatively.

-That was a really fucked up thing to do.
+That was a really messed up thing to do.

 It was also a really disrespectful thing to do.
 To myself as well as everyone around me.

 I realized this when I realized that being sensitive wasn’t as bad a thing as lots of people would have me believe.